Celestial Sound Cloud

 The sound is artist Eleanor Hooper’s voice.
 Each sensor/light/audio unit emits a single tone or melody that can be sustained or played like a rhythm by the audience – depending on how they wish to move.
 When all 5 notes are activated it will make a chord or a melody.
 There is a cycle of chords to stimulate different moods and atmospheres.

-We have a set touring verison of the Celestial Sound Cloud alongside continuing to develop larger and more ambitious versions for bespoke and longer term installations.
-PLease contact us to find out more
+We have a set touring version of the Celestial Sound Cloud, alongside continuing to develop larger and more ambitious versions for bespoke and longer term installations.
+Please contact us to find out more

 Collaboration with your musicians

-At Goole Junction in 2019 we will be premiering our new system of uploading music created by musicians from the host venue to the Sound Cloud, allowing the local audinece to enjoy this special work and in this case the choir who make the music to sing along with themselves.
+In 2019 at Goole Junction Arts, we premiered a new system of uploading music created by musicians from the host venue to the Sound Cloud, allowing the local audience to enjoy this special work and in this case the choir who make the music to sing along with themselves.

 Where has it been?

-Co-commissioned by Kendal Calling and Walk The Plank in 2016, Celestial Sound Cloud has since toured to Winchester Cathedral/Woolly Hat Fair, Brilliant Vauxhall, Bournemouth Arts by the Sea.
-Deershed , Greenbelt, Brilliant Barnsley, Oldham Light Night and Nottingham Light Night.
-IN 2019 we will be appearing at WOMAD and Blue Dot amongst many other events.
+Co-commissioned by Kendal Calling and Walk The Plank in 2016, Celestial Sound Cloud has since toured to Winchester Cathedral/Woolly Hat Fair, Brilliant Vauxhall, Bournemouth Arts by the Sea, Deershed , Greenbelt, Leeds Light Night, Brilliant Barnsley, Illuminate Festival Oldham, Nottingham Light Night and WOMAD amongst many others.

 For The Celestial Sound Cloud’s up and coming shows please see our dates page.